Contrasting Senstar Technologies (SNT) and Its Competitors

 |$18.27 million

-Senstar Technologies’ peers have higher revenue and earnings than Senstar Technologies.
-Senstar Technologies is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.
+Senstar Technologies’ rivals have higher revenue and earnings than Senstar Technologies.
+Senstar Technologies is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.

+Senstar Technologies pays an annual dividend of $0.81 per share and has a dividend yield of 25.1%.
+Senstar Technologies pays out 197.6% of its earnings in the form of a dividend, suggesting it may not have sufficient earnings to cover its dividend payment in the future.
+As a group, “Communications equipment, not elsewhere classified” companies pay a dividend yield of 2.3% and pay out 44.6% of their earnings in the form of a dividend.
+Senstar Technologies has raised its dividend for 1 consecutive years.

 Summary

-Senstar Technologies peers beat Senstar Technologies on 6 of the 11 factors compared.
+Senstar Technologies rivals beat Senstar Technologies on 6 of the 11 factors compared.

 Senstar Technologies Company Profile